jsprag/Investment-Rebalancer/README.md

 Supplement to [this](https://www.bogleheads.org/forum/viewtopic.php?f=1&t=297892) discussion on Bogleheads.org

+__*Note: This workbook is intended to provided examples of computational techniques.
+Neither the individual securities, asset allocations, or computational results should be implemented without independent review*__

 ### Purpose
 Enables user to calculate *Lazy Rebalancing* of a portfolio by specifying amount available to add and target asset allocation (AA).